Last Updated on

 The Palace during the English rule period 1814 -1864

-The Palace of Saint Michael and Saint George are located on the northern part of the Spianada, the Corfu town historical centre square.
+The Palace of Saint Michael and Saint George are located in the northern part of the Spianada, the Corfu town historical center square.
 It is the largest and the most significant building of the English rule period, which started in 1814 and ended in 1864 when the Ionian Islands were reunified with the rest of Greece.

 They were built at the request of the then British Lord High Commissioner, Sir Thomas Maitland, to become his own luxurious residence and to house the High Commissioner’s administrative headquarters, which was until then located in the Old Fortress.
 The same building complex would also house the Ionian Senate and the Ionian Parliament, the two institutional bodied which symbolized the Ionian Islands’ autonomy, in order for the High Commissioner to keep them under his direct control.
 At the same time, the Palace would serve as the seat of the newly founded Most Distinguished Order of Saint Michael and Saint George, which was established in 1818 at Maitland’s initiative, after which is was officially named “Palace of Saint Michael and Saint George”.

 The construction of this building, which served the British Empire’s concentrative administration in the area and symbolized he Lord High Commissioner’s omnipotence, was commissioned to Sir George Whitmore.
-Whitmore, British army engineer and architect, designed a neoclassical, Regency style building.
-Following the principles of neo palladianism and the revival of ancient Greek art which were prevalent in England , he created and amalgam of Roman and Ancient Greek architecture.
+Whitmore, a British army engineer, and architect designed a neoclassical, Regency style building.
+Following the principles of neo-Palladianism and the revival of ancient Greek art which were prevalent in England, he created an amalgam of Roman and Ancient Greek architecture.
 Maltese stone was used for the entire building the material was transported, along with specialized craftsmen, from Malta.